Measles in NZ

 • toddler bed - these are small, low, and toddler-sized, and normally have guard rails on all sides.
 Some cots convert to toddler beds, and you can keep using your cot mattress and bedding.

-• mattress or futon on the floor - this is a great option because it provides your little one with a big-kid bed, but they can't fall out of it.
+• mattress on the floor - this is a great option because it provides your little one with a big-kid bed, but they can't fall out of it.

 • Avoid inflatable or air mattresses for young tamariki, as there is a risk of suffocation.